How do I discover accounts to follow on Mastodon and the Fediverse?

 • It means each server can make its own rules, so if there are any disagreements people can move to a different server with different rules, or even start their own server with rules they write themselves.

-• If one server goes down, other servers keep working.
+• If one server goes down or has technical problems, other servers keep working fine.
 Problems on one server don’t bring down the whole network.

 • Servers don’t all have to use the same software.
 This diversity means if one kind of software doesn’t work properly, it doesn’t affect the whole network, and servers can switch to other software if they want.
 The diversity also allows servers to specialise in particular kinds of content for users who just want particular features, for example PeerTube specialises in video publishing, BookWyrm in book reviews etc.